 But you don’t necessarily need a festival to visit beautiful lavender fields.
 We’ve rounded up 10 gorgeous lavender farms, around Sequim and up and down the Sound, that are perfect for a family outing this summer.

-First, a few notes: Peak bloom season for lavender is July through August, but we’ve had a wacky weather spring, so be sure to call ahead or check your farm pick’s website to confirm that flowers are blooming before you make a trip.
+First, a few notes: Peak bloom season for lavender is July through August, but be sure to call ahead or check your farm pick’s website to confirm that flowers are blooming before you make a trip.
 Unless otherwise noted, admission to the farms is free and no reservation is required.
 Fees for U-pick lavender stems vary and are usually around $5–$10 per bunch.
 Lastly, bees love lavender as much as humans do, so if you’re allergic to or terrified of bees, visit the gift shop instead of the fields.

 Sequim-area lavender farms

 B&B Family Farm (5883 Old Olympic Hwy, Sequim).
 Open daily through September, 9 a.m.–5 p.m.

 With 14,000 lavender plants spread over 12 acres at a former dairy farm, this family-run lavender farm is the largest in Sequim.
 Free informational tours describe the growing process from sowing to distilling — check in at the gift shop when you arrive to join the next tour.

 Lavender Connection (1141 Cays Road, Sequim).
 Open Friday–Monday, 10 a.m.–5:30 p.m., through Labor Day

 Over the festival weekend (July 21–23), enjoy lavender oil distillation demos and scent “tastings,” as well as lavender lattes and Italian sodas.
 If you can’t make it this weekend, visit another time for U-Pick bunches, picnic opportunities and lawn games.
 Leashed pets are welcome.